Bernit-Chen/Homework-2/README.md

 > Solution

-A sandwich attack is a type of front-running attack that can occur in decentralized exchanges.
+A sandwich attack is a type of front-running attack that occur in decentralized exchanges.
 In a sandwich attack, attacker places two transactions around a target transaction in quick succession, aiming to exploit the price movement caused by the target transaction, which can let the attacker profit.

 Sandwich attack can make me paying higher prices, acquiring fewer assets, experiencing slower transaction speeds, and facing increased transaction costs when initiating a swap.